The man behind The Grueling Truth - Where Legends Speak

 He won the MVP award in 1911 as he had a .420 average, eight home runs, 127 RBI’s, 147 runs scored and 83 stolen bases.
 However, he was an average defensive player at best.

 He is a fantastic defensive player as he won ten consecutive Gold Glove awards from 1990 until 1999.
 He led the league in home runs four times, in runs once, and in RBI’s once.
-His best season was in 1997 as he won his only MVP award.
-In that season, he had a .304 average, 56 home runs, 147 RBI’s, 125 runs scored and 15 stolen bases.
+His best season was in 1997, as he won his only MVP award.
+He had a .304 average in that season, 56 home runs, 147 RBI’s, 125 runs scored, and 15 stolen bases.
 However, several injuries hurt his career ever since he signed with his hometown Reds.
 Griffey is one of the most prolific home run hitters in baseball history; his 630 home runs rank as the sixth-most in MLB history.
 Griffey was also an exceptional defender and won 10 Gold Glove Awards in center field.
-He is tied for the record of most consecutive games with a home run (8 games, with Don Mattingly and Dale Long).
+He is tied for most consecutive games with a home run (8 games, with Don Mattingly and Dale Long).

-In his 18 year career, he had a .298 average, a .421 on base percentage, 536 home runs, 1509 RBI’s, 1677 runs scored, 2415 base hits and 153 stolen bases.
-He was selected to the All Star team an amazing twenty times, starting in center field in twelve of them.
-He won four home run titles, six runs scored titles and one RBI title.
+In his 18 year career, he had a .298 average, a .421 on-base percentage, 536 home runs, 1509 RBI’s, 1677 runs scored, 2415 base hits and 153 stolen bases.
+He won four home run titles, six scored titles and one RBI title.
+He was selected to the All-Star team a fantastic twenty times, starting in center field in twelve of them.

 He won three MVP awards and finished second in the voting three times.
 His best season came in 1956 as he won the Triple Crown and his first MVP award.
-In that season, he had a .353 average, a .464 on base percentage, a .705 slugging percentage, 52 home runs, 130 home runs, 132 runs scored and 10 stolen bases.
-Finally, he was a solid defensive player as he won a Gold Glove award in 1962 and he led the Yankees to the World Series an amazing twelve times.
+He had a .353 average, a .464 on-base percentage, a .705 slugging percentage, 52 home runs, 130 home runs, 132 runs scored and ten stolen bases.
+Finally, he was a solid defensive player as he won a Gold Glove award in 1962, and he led the Yankees to the World Series a fantastic twelve times.

-On top of all that, he is arguably the greatest defensive player of all time.
+On top of all that, he is arguably the most outstanding defensive player of all time.
 Even though the Gold Glove award started five to six years into his career, he still won twelve consecutive Gold Glove awards from the 1957 season until the 1968 season.